 When you don’t know when or where you want to plan your honeymoon, it can make sense to choose rewards that have some flexibility.
 When it comes to rewards that fall under that category, no other type is more valuable than Chase Ultimate Rewards.

 With a card like the Chase Sapphire Preferred® Card, you earn rewards that can used in a number of ways.
-You can use your points to book airfare and hotel stays directly through the Ultimate Rewards website at a 20% discount, for example, or you can redeem them for straight-up cash back at 1 cent per point.
+You can use your points to book airfare and hotel stays directly through the Ultimate Rewards website at 25% more value, for example, or you can redeem them for straight-up cash back at 1 cent per point.

 Another option: You can also transfer your points to a number of frequent flyer and hotel loyalty programs including Hyatt, IHG, British Airways, and Southwest Airlines.
 The options are limitless.